12 - References

 Copy command status codes

-Returned by the courier in CopyCommandReply.status (see below).
+Returned by the courier in the status field of a CopyCommandReply

 | Code |